tuudug/mango/docs/creating-widgets.md

 - Create a new `.tsx` file for your widget component within the `src/widgets/` directory (e.g., `src/widgets/MyNewWidget.tsx`).
 - The component should be a standard React functional component.
-- It will receive an `id` prop (and potentially others in the future) defined in the `WidgetProps` interface in `src/components/DashboardGridItem.tsx`.
+- It will receive `id`, `w` (current width in grid units), and `h` (current height in grid units) props, defined in the `WidgetProps` interface in `src/components/DashboardGridItem.tsx`.
-- Implement the desired functionality and UI for your widget within this component.
+- Implement the desired functionality and UI for your widget.
+You can use the `w` and `h` props to conditionally render different views based on the widget's size.

 **Example (`src/widgets/MyNewWidget.tsx`):**